civican/legisinfo/42-1/bills/C-65/bill_text.md

 **(2.1)** This Part applies to persons appointed under subsection 128(1) of the `Public Service Employment Act`, other than persons appointed by a person holding the recognized position of Leader of the Opposition in the Senate or Leader of the Opposition in the House of Commons, and to their employer.

+### Section 2.1

+The Act is amended by adding the following after section 123:

+### Section 123.1

+For greater certainty, nothing in this Part shall be construed so as to abrogate or derogate from the rights provided for under the `Canadian Human Rights Act`.

 ### Section 3

   **(1)** Paragraphs 125(1)(c) to (e) of the Act are replaced by the following: